-Note: If you want to go straight to downloading the White Paper entitled "Ideas to help reduce the chance of another Global Financial Crisis," please scroll down to the very bottom of the page.
+Note: If you want to go straight to downloading the White Paper entitled “Ideas to help reduce the chance of another Global Financial Crisis,” please scroll down towards the bottom of this web page.

 How the Financial Stability Team started

 Our Financial Stability Team was launched at a Transparency Symposium held on 13th September 2017 entitled “It must never happen again!”

 The event was all about the Global Financial Crisis and the date on which it was held was significant; it marked the 10 Year anniversary of the collapse of Northern Rock.

 The speakers shared their thoughts on the causes of the Global Financial Crisis and what might be done, that hasn’t yet been, to prevent a similar disaster occurring again.
 Many excellent presentations were given, outlining a range of ideas worthy of further consideration.

 We invited speakers and participants to volunteer to become members of a new volunteer team, the Financial Stability Team, with the intention that it would capture the valuable thought leadership shared during the speeches and discussion that day and present those ideas at the House of Commons on 7th February 2018.

 Leandros Kalisperas, now Global Head of Pensions at Aberdeen Standard, was invited to Lead the Team and he accepted.
 The team started with seven members but through word of mouth it has grown.